 Yet another government U-turn has followed teaching unions’ call to keep all schools closed following the recent surge in new variant Covid-19 cases.
-Primary schools were due to re-open on Monday 4 January, and until Sunday Boris Johnson was adamant that schools were still safe.
+Primary schools were due to re-open on Monday 4 January, and until the day before Boris Johnson was adamant that schools were still safe.
 Yet the very next day he announced that schools should move to online learning until mid-February as part of a third national lockdown.
+Now that the country is into the third lockdown, the re-opening date for schools will probably be pushed back still further, perhaps until after Easter.
 The government’s decisions have followed a predictable pattern of delays, U-turns and threats of legal action that jeopardise teachers’ and students’ safety, and cause anxiety and uncertainty among parents.

 Putting the burden of testing on to schools

 On top of this, the government introduced a further requirement on schools to undertake lateral flow testing of all pupils before schools re-open.
 This was announced just before Christmas, when teachers were already exhausted and demoralised.
 Teaching unions responded angrily that this was an “undeliverable” demand and urged schools to delay preparations until January.
 Geoff Barton, the general secretary of the Association of School and College Leaders, said: “It is not possible to recruit and train all the people needed to carry out tests and put in place the processes that would be necessary.”